mvakde/mvakde.github.io/blog/jee-was-easy.md

 # Jee was easy
-Anecdotes about intelligence, and my experience with JEE.
+> Note: Need to make some small changes.
+But all the points I want to talk about is here Anecdotes about intelligence, and my experience with JEE.
 (There's some boasting here, apologies in advance)

 ## About Intelligence